mrpnkt/ExtractFace/ReadMeDev.txt

 To do
 -----

-- Dump friends
-	- Keep bigger profile icon (when duplicate filename) except for following/followers
 - Dump event members:
 	- Add possibility to exceed the 500 members limit
 - Dump chat:
 	- Add support for animated image (animation code)
 	- Gather Sent from Mobile, Sent from Messenger near date
 - Dump Visitor Posts (posts, not contributors)
-- Report in other formats: HTML, CSV, TSV, or XLSX